NREL/SOEP-QSS/README.md

 * A master algorithm with sampling and diagnostic output controls.
 * A few simple code-defined example cases.
 * Zero-crossing event support.
+* Conditional if and when block framework.

 Notes:
-* No Modelica input file processing is supported: test cases are code-defined or loaded from FMUs.
+* Modelica input file processing is not provided: test cases are code-defined or loaded from FMUs.

 ## Plan